-Graduation requires a minimum 3.0 GPA in the DNP curriculum and 70% of the credits must be earned at FSU.
-Students must earn above a 2.0 or C in all course work.
-One course may be repeated one time if there is a grade less than 2.0.
+Graduation requires a minimum 3.2 GPA in the DNP curriculum and 70% of the credits must be earned at FSU.
+Students must earn a grade of "B or higher in all course work.
+One course may be repeated one time if there is a grade less than "B".
 Portfolio, course work, residency and capstone courses must be completed prior to graduation and graduation must take place 5 years from the first enrollment in a graduate course.

 The Doctor of Nursing Practice degree at Ferris State University is a new applicant pursing initial accreditation by the Commission on Collegiate Nursing Education, 655 K Street NW, Suite 750, Washington DC 20001, (202) 887-6791.
 New applicant status is neither a status of accreditation nor a guarantee that accreditation will be granted